The amazing thing here is that this is the first upgrade for Classic AmigaOS since v3.9 Boing Ball 2 back in 2001!

 I bought my v3.1.4 release from Alinea Computer.

-This 3.1.4 release also includes an updated 3.1.4 ROM, which needs to be physically installed in the Amiga 500.
+This 3.1.4 release also includes an updated 3.1.4 kickstart rom, which needs to be physically installed in the Amiga 500.

-You can register your ROM registration number on Hyperion Entertainment's website to get access to the rom file (for soft kicking on your Amigas if you don't want to use a physical ROM) and some new icons created for the 3.1.4 release.
+You can register your kickstart rom registration number on Hyperion Entertainment's website to get access to the rom file (for soft kicking on your Amigas if you don't want to use a physical kickstart rom).
+You can also get the adf files of the Workbench v3.1.4 disk set to load up on the gotek, and some new icons created for the 3.1.4 release too!

 Instructions are included on how to install the kickstart rom in each Classic Amiga model supported by this release.
 Note that this won't be installable on CD32 or CDTV, probably due to the differences in the roms to support auto booting CD's, Audio CD playback menus, etc. (unless you are happy to lose those features!)